 What is School Retention?

-School retention is a process in which a teacher feels like it would benefit a student for one reason or another to keep them in the same grade for two consecutive years.
+School retention is a process in which a teacher believes that it would benefit a student for one reason or another to keep them in the same grade for two consecutive years.
 Retaining a student is not an easy decision and should not be taken lightly.
-Parents often find the decision agonizing and it can be difficult for some parents to fully climb on board.
-It is important to note that any retention decision should be made after much evidence is collected and after several meetings with parents.
-It is important that you do not spring it on them at the final parent/teacher conference of the year.
+Parents often find the decision agonizing, and it can be difficult for some parents to fully climb on board.
+It is necessary to note that any retention decision should be made after much evidence is collected and after several meetings with parents.
+It is essential that you do not spring it on them at the final parent/teacher conference of the year.

 What are Some Reasons to Retain a Student?

 There are many reasons that a teacher may feel that retention is necessary for a particular student.
 The biggest reason is typically the development level of a child.
 Students enter school at around the same chronological age but with varying developmental levels.
 If a teacher believes that a student is behind developmentally compared to the majority of students in their class, then they may wish to retain the student to give them “the grace of time” to mature and catch up developmentally.

 Teachers may also choose to retain a student because they simply struggle academically when compared to students at the same grade level.
 While this is a popular reason for retention, it is necessary to note that unless you figure out why the student is struggling, it is likely that the retention will do more harm than good.
 Another reason teachers often retain a student is due to the student’s lack of motivation to learn.
 Retention is often ineffective in this case as well.
 Student behavior can be another reason that a teacher chooses to retain a student.
 This is especially prevalent in lower grades.
 Poor behavior is often tied to the developmental level of the child.

 What are Some Possible Positive Effects of School Retention?